ishrat2003/CWR/README.md

-# CWS
-Peripheral representation of words
+# Peripheral representation of words